-A very important part of dressing up in a Victorian costume is to complete your outfit with some good accessories.
-In all the excitement of making or buying a Victorian costume dress the accessories are often forgotten.
-Adding Victorian costume jewelry such as necklace, brooch (pin) and bracelets are an easy and affordable way to give your costume an extra dose of Victorian style.
+A very important part of dressing up in a Victorian costume is completing the outfit with some good accessories.
+In all the excitement of making or buying a Victorian costume dress, the accessories are often forgotten.
+Adding Victorian costume jewelry such as a necklace, brooch (pin), and bracelets is an easy and affordable way to give your costume an extra dose of Victorian style.

 Here are several styles of Victorian costume jewelry I recommend you start with:

 A necklace intricately carved in silver (or another silver color metal) with hundreds of small clear jewels in the shapes of leaves, flowers, or birds is the most Victorian looking.
 Jewelry was a way to show off your wealth, so women would want the most expensive looking necklace they could afford.
 The bigger it was, the better, and detailed carvings with a lot of sparkle made it popular.
 You don’t have to sell a kidney to afford a reproduction necklace today.
 This one pictured above is an excellent quality necklace for less than $100.
 Similar necklaces with a little less sparkle can be found for $30-50.

 A simpler Victorian necklace is the pendant necklace.
 Hung on a simple gold or silver chain, the pendant could be a cameo, hand painted flower, locket with a picture of a loved one, or a heart carved with your initials.
 Some women wore a necklace with a small pocket watch as a locket so they could keep time while they were out.
 These were especially popular with the working servant class who had to keep time for their upper class employers.